Posted by hothadmin | March 1, 2017

 3. OnSite & OnPage SEO Optimization: Content Strategy For SEO

-You’ll want to optimize your Title Tags, Meta Descriptions, URL, Header tags, Images and more.
+You’ll want to optimize your meta tags: Title Tags, Meta Descriptions, URL, Header tags, Images and more.

 The focus here should be about building out in-depth content (that’s what Google likes to see) that answers users questions.
 Focus on creating long content 1000+ words which tends to rank better.